piotrmurach/coinpare/README.md

 [coverage]: https://codeclimate.com/github/piotrmurach/coinpare/test_coverage
 [inchpages]: http://inch-ci.org/github/piotrmurach/coinpare

-> Compare cryptocurrency trading data across multiple exchanges and blockchains in the comfort of your terminal window.
+> Compare cryptocurrency trading data across multiple exchanges and blockchains in the comfort of your terminal

 A screenshot is worth a thousand words: